alejandrohdezma/sbt-ci/docs/README.md

 - Change the `organization` setting to your own in `build.sbt`.
 - Release the new plugin to Sonatype or another kind of Maven repository.

 `README.md` should be auto-updated with the list of new resources once you execute `sbt ci-docs`.
 You can add some descriptions (as comments at the top of the file) to the propagated resources that will then be added to this file.
+See [sbt-propagate docs](https://github.com/alejandrohdezma/sbt-propagate) for more information about what can be done.

 ## Contributors to this project